Improve the environmental performance of our packaging

 We have achieved our 2020 commitments and are now setting our sights beyond this deadline.
 By 2025, 100% of our packaging will be recyclable or reusable and we will reduce our use of virgin plastics by one third.
 Our three-pillar roadmap is guiding our efforts toward 2025:

 - We are eliminating unnecessary packaging and phasing out materials that are not recyclable or are hard to recycle.
 We are investing more in the development of mono-material packaging, as well as alternative materials such as paper and bio-based plastics and new refill/reuse systems.

 Help shape a waste-free future

 - We support the design and implementation of affordable and effective mandatory Extended Producer Responsibility schemes, and we are engaged actively across many markets.
 We have identified 20 countries1, accounting for more than 50% of our plastic usage, where we will initially work to improve recycling rates and infrastructure.
 This is likely to be a long-term task.
-Meanwhile, we have identified a number of countries, important for Nestlé, where waste is mismanaged and currently leaking into the oceans.
+Meanwhile, we have identified a number of countries, important for Nestlé, where waste is currently leaking into the oceans.
 These 12 countries2 account for over 10% of Nestlé plastic usage.
 Here we have the ambition to collect and recycle the same amount of plastic as we use in our products under a ‘one tonne in, one tonne out’ principle.

 1 Argentina, Australia, Brazil, Bulgaria, Canada, Chile, China, Costa Rica, France, Germany, Japan, Jordan, Mexico, New Zealand, Poland, Turkey, Russia, UAE, UK, USA